-(16 m/min) on the free-form surface.
-The processes have been running stable ever since.
-Lutz Kramer is delighted: "It took a long time to achieve stable processes, especially when it came to the forming tools for aluminum parts, because there are many factors influencing this.
+have been running stable ever since.
+Lutz Kramer is delighted: "It took a long time to achieve stable processes, especially when it came to the forming tools for aluminium parts, because there are many factors influencing this.
 But Starrag assisted us until we were sure we had reached our goal".
 Marco Franz adds: "I wouldn't have believed it at the start.
 But Starrag was actually able to implement more than 90% of our wish list.
 So it was definitely a good decision to invest in the new Droop+Rein FOGS machines.
-We are now faster and more precise and achieve - depending on the component and the geometry - "With the Droop+Rein FOGS machines, we have attained the desired improvement in quality and were also able to reduce the manual bench work by roughly 20% in the follow-up process."
-Lutz Kramer, Head of Tool and Mold Making outstanding surface accuracy."
-The head of tool and mold making confirms: "We are proud of what we have achieved with Starrag.
+We are now faster and more precise and achieve - depending on the component and the geometry - outstanding surface accuracy".
+"With the Droop+Rein FOGS machines, we have attained the desired improvement in quality and were also able to reduce the manual bench work by roughly 20% in the follow-up process."
+Lutz Kramer, Head of Tool and Mould Making The head of tool and mould making confirms: "We are proud of what we have achieved with Starrag.
 With the Droop+Rein FOGS machines, we have attained the desired improvement in quality and were also able to reduce the manual bench work of the toolmakers by roughly 20% in the follow-up process.
-These are strengths that make us one of the top teams in the champions' league of large-tool-engineering plants."
-Once the machines were installed, the two companies began fine-tuning the work-flow together, taking into account the characteristics of CAM, the control system and the machine.
+These are strengths that make us one of the top teams in the champions' league of large-tool-engineering plants".
+Once the machines were installed, the two companies began fine-tuning the workflow together, taking into account the characteristics of CAM, the control system and the machine.